-The School of Nursing at the University of Michigan-Flint (UM-Flint) welcome Alpena Community College nursing students interested in transferring to UM-Flint in order to pursue their Bachelor of Science in Nursing (BSN) degree.
+The School of Nursing at the University of Michigan-Flint (UM-Flint) welcomes Alpena Community College nursing students interested in transferring to UM-Flint in order to pursue their Bachelor of Science in Nursing (BSN) degree.

 The School of Nursing at UM-Flint offers:

-- Accreditation by Commission on Collegiate Nursing Education (CCNE).
+- Accreditation by the Commission on Collegiate Nursing Education (CCNE).

 - Highly accomplished professors who actively engage in teaching and research.

 - Start any semester: January, May, June, and September starts.